Barbara Grosz

 Multi-Agent Collaboration

 Grosz also helped define multi-agent collaboration as a core AI problem.
-Her work studied the conceptual and architectural structures that support joint action among agents.
+Her work with Sarit Kraus on SharedPlans and collaborative plans studied the conceptual and architectural structures that support joint action among agents, including partial knowledge and coordinated activity without requiring one agent to hold intentions toward another agent's action in the same way it holds intentions toward its own.
 That matters for both human-computer interaction and agentic AI: a useful system must often coordinate with people, other systems, institutional procedures, and changing goals.

 In a 2002 Harvard Gazette profile, Grosz framed the goal as computer systems acting as team players that help people accomplish their goals.
+Harvard's 2015 interview with Grosz also emphasized delegation and information sharing as hard teamwork problems.
 That language now reads as early infrastructure for the present AI agent debate.
-The question is not only whether AI can answer questions, but whether it can collaborate, defer, explain, coordinate, and preserve human agency inside a shared task.
+The question is not only whether AI can answer questions, but whether it can collaborate, defer, explain, coordinate, preserve role boundaries, and keep human agency intact inside a shared task.

 Field Leadership